huaminghuangtw/Evergreen-Notes/Permanent-Notes/idea capture inbox.md

 [Brainstorm/Insight Notebook by Tim Ferriss](https://www.youtube.com/watch?v=UFdR8w_R1HA)

 * For thought-dumping (interesting goals and ideas)
-* Multiple passes and constantly ask what did I think was important or cool through different times, so you're not just spewing onto the page and then forgetting it
+* Multiple passes and constantly ask what did I think was important or cool through different times, so you’re not just spewing onto the page and then forgetting it
 	* 1st pass: when you first took notes
 	* 2nd pass: maybe a week or a month after the note was taken; underscore ideas you find interesting at this time
 	* 3rd pass: maybe a quarter after; encircle ideas you find interesting at this time